brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 # Induction Process
 This induction has two options:

-1. Visit us during staffed hours to be inducted.
+1. Email us to book an appointment to be inducted.

 ***OR***